Sh-31/Sh-31.github.io/content/about.md

 ## Summary

-I'm Sherif Ahmed, a Machine Learning Engineer with a strong background in AI, deep learning, and computer vision from Egypt.
-I recently graduated with a degree in Computer Science and Artificial Intelligence from Fayoum University.
+I'm Sherif Ahmed, a Machine Learning Engineer with expertise in Computer Vision, Natural Language Processing, and Large Language Models (LLMs).
+Delivered production-ready AI and ML solutions through internships at CyberTalents and various freelance projects I have worked on, with a focus on implementing and optimizing systems for efficiency and scalability.
+Skilled in Python, PyTorch, LangGraph, LangChain, SQL, and Docker with a strong track record in conducting research and driving cross-functional collaboration to deliver impactful AI solutions.

 ## Experience